-Old English niþera, neoþera "down, downwards, below, beneath," from Proto-Germanic *nitheraz (source also of Old Saxon nithar, Old Norse niðr, Old Frisian nither, Dutch neder, German nieder), from comparative of PIE *ni- "down, below" (source also of Sanskrit ni "down," nitaram "downward," Greek neiothen "from below," Old Church Slavonic nizŭ "low, down").
+Old English niþera, neoþera "down, downwards, lower, below, beneath," from Proto-Germanic *nitheraz (source also of Old Saxon nithar, Old Norse niðr, which contributed to the English word, Old Frisian nither, Dutch neder, German nieder), from comparative of PIE *ni- "down, below" (source also of Sanskrit ni "down," nitaram "downward," Greek neiothen "from below," Old Church Slavonic nizŭ "low, down").

 Also an adverb in Old English and Middle English.
 It has been replaced in most senses by lower (adj.).
 Of countries, "situated on lower ground" (late 14c.).
 In Middle English (and after) used also of body parts.

 Absolon hath kist hir nether eye.
 [Chaucer, "Miller's Tale"]